 If you snore or have sleep apnea, then you have dysfunctional breathing and will breathe an excessive amount of air at night.
 How you breathe at night is a reflection of how you breathe during the day so when you improve your daytime breathing pattern, capitalizing on the fact that you can consciously vary breathing while awake, your nighttime breathing follows.
 By learning to breathe at the correct rate, rhythm and volume during the day you can “reset” the “drive to breathe” center in your brain, so that you breathe more quietly, softly, gently and rhythmically during the night.
 Interestingly a number of factors that also contribute to snoring and sleep apnea such as a receded lower jaw, narrow arches, enlarged tonsils and adenoids, poor throat dilator muscle tone, even excessive weight are all also related to breathing.

 Try this: 1) Open your mouth and snore.
 2) Then close your mouth and snore.
 3) Now snore without increasing the amount of air you breathe….
 You will find that you can’t – it’s not possible.
-Breathing retraining is so uniquely effective for these conditions because it addresses the flow whereas other modalities tend to focus on the pipes.
+Breathing retraining is unique in its’ approach to these conditions in that it addresses the flow whereas other modalities tend to focus on the pipes.

 Yes – there are hundreds of thousands of similar experiences worldwide.
 Most of the clinical trials that have been done on the Buteyko Method have been for asthma and showed significant reductions in reliever use of 85-100% and reductions in steroid use of up to 40% as well as significant improvement in quality of life scores.
 To see some of these trials go here https://breathingclinic.co.nz/scientific-articles/ Many Buteyko practitioners changed careers and trained in Buteyko after their own life-changing experience (or that of their child) with asthma following a Buteyko course.